cstrawberry/predictive-universe/docs/paper/appendices/appendix_r_generations.md

 ## R.3 PCE Selection Principles

-Two selection mechanisms, derived from the Principle of Compression Efficiency, enforce physical viability and minimality: global topological neutrality and non-Abelian neutrality (lightness).
+This section details the PCE-based mechanisms that select the physically realized fermion sector.
+We first establish general principles related to the topology of the Perspective Space and the light sublattice, then derive a uniqueness result for three generations using only the standing PCE principles together with a standard MDL replication lemma.

-### R.3.1 Theorem (Global topological neutrality).
+### R.3.1 Theorem (Global topological neutrality)

 For any physically realized collection of long-lived, low-energy sectors labeled by topological charges $\{q^{(g)}\} \subset \pi_2(\Sigma_8)$, the net charge must vanish:
 $$
 \sum_g q^{(g)} = 0.
 \tag{R.11}